starovoid/graphalgs/README.md

 ## What's new

-1. A critical change in version 0.0.4 was the regrouping of the shortest path algorithms into a separate module 'shortest_path'.
-2. Algorithms for generating random directed graphs (simple and weighted versions) were added.
+1. Algorithms for generating random undirected graphs (weighted and unweighted versions) were added.
-3. Algorithms were added to simplify the work with tournaments:
-    * Is the graph a tournament?
-    * Is a tournament transitive?
-    * Generation of a random tournament with a given number of vertices.
-4. Added random tests for shortest_distances() and floyd_warshall().
+2. The following algorithms for solving the shortest path problems have been implemented:
+    * SPFA
+    * Johnson's algorithm
+    * Seidel'a algorithm
+3. Nalgebra updated to version "0.25.1".

 ## Usage